adamradocz/FastestWaysInCSharp/README.md

 # Fatest ways in C#
-The fastest way to do things in C#.
+The fastest ways to do things in C#.

 ## Table of content